cxw620/rust-polyglot/docs/async.rst

-There is no compiler support to ensure cancellation-safety and cancellation bugs turn up in real-world async Rust code with depressing frequencey.
+There is no compiler support to ensure cancellation-safety and cancellation bugs turn up in real-world async Rust code with depressing frequency.
 Avoiding them is a matter of vigilance
 (and careful study of API docs).

-While cancellation bugs do not affect the program's core memory safety, they often have security implications, because they can result in frame desynchronisation of network streams and other alarming bugs.
+While cancellation bugs do not affect the program's core memory safety, they often have security implications, because they can easily result in frame desynchronisation of network streams and other alarming consequences.

 Send